nvmax/FluxComfyDiscordbot/readme.md

             * t5xxl_fp8_e4m3fn.safetensors
             * clip_l.safetensors
             * ae.sft
-          - For faster generations look at using [Flux Fusion V2](https://civitai.com/models/630820/flux-fusion-v2-4-steps-gguf-nf4-fp8fp16) download the FP15 or FP8 version.
+          - For faster generations look at using [Flux Fusion V2](https://civitai.com/models/630820/flux-fusion-v2-4-steps-gguf-nf4-fp8fp16) download the FP16 version.
            - place in your comfyui/models/unet folder.
               - use fluxfusion.json for the FluxFusion V2 model.
     3. copy over the 4x-ClearRealityV1.pth into your comfyui/models/upscale_models folder.